viswa2/DevOps/terraform/terraform-associate-2024/README.md

 ## Controlling the versions of terraform provider ##

 >= 1.0.0 - Versions greater than or equal to the 1.0.0.

 <= 1.0.0 - Versions lesser than or equal to 1.0.0.

 >= 1.0.0, <= 2.0.0 - Any version b/w the 1.0.0 and 2.0.0

 ~> 1.0.0 - Any version in the 1.X range

-For version testing earlier i'm not specified any version for provider as below. it's downloaded latest version of aws provider.
+`Note:` For version testing earlier i'm not specified any version for provider as below. it's downloaded latest version of aws provider.

 # Configure the AWS Provider